sourcesnow/xpspl/docs/xpspl/storage.rst

-.. storage.php generated using docpx on 01/31/13 10:43pm
+.. storage.php generated using docpx on 02/08/13 05:30pm

-Trait - XPSPL\\Storage
+Class - XPSPL\\Storage
 **********************

-Storage trait.
+Storage.

 The Storage trait is designed to allow objects to act as a storage, the trait only provides an interface to the normal PHP functions used for